Notre Dame de Namur University

 STUDENT CLUBS AND GROUPS

 NDNU features a variety of clubs and activities that bring together students with common interests in careers, shared identity, social action, and sports.
 Profession-related clubs include groups interested in accounting, art therapy, business, pre-medicine, and political science.
-The campus also offers student groups such as the Black Student Union, Gender and Sexuality Awareness (PLUS+ Club), the International Students Association, Latinos Unidos, and the W.A.Y.
-(We Accept You) which encourages interfaith dialogue.
+The campus also offers student groups such as the Black Student Union, The Bohemian literary and arts magazine, Debate League, Gender and Sexuality Awareness (PLUS+ Club), the International Students Association, Latinos Unidos, ’Nesian Love (Polynesian students’ group), and the W.A.Y.
+(We Accept You), which encourages interfaith dialogue.
 Socially engaged clubs include Students 4 Sustainability and I Am That Girl.

 STUDENT LEADERSHIP PROGRAMS